watson-developer-cloud/assistant-simple/README.md

 ### Setting up the Conversation service

+You can use an exisiting instance of the Conversation service.
+Otherwise, follow these steps.

 1. At the command line, go to the local project directory (`conversation-simple`).

 1. Connect to Bluemix with the Cloud Foundry command-line tool.
 For more information, see the Watson Developer Cloud [documentation][cf_docs].